JINHXu/Term-Project-Bayesian-Regression/README.md

 * a hierarchical model with both language families and continents as random effect.<br/>

 Use Stan to estimate the posterior distributions.<br/>
-Repeat theses analysis with a Poisson regression instead of a linear regression, with untrans- formed number of phonemes as dependent variable.<br/>
+Repeat theses analysis with a Poisson regression instead of a linear regression, with untransformed number of phonemes as dependent variable.<br/>

 Use prior predictive checks to determine a wisely-chosen prior.<br/>
 Model comparison via WAIC.<br/>